Gautham-sakthi/FrontEndTask/README.md

 steps to be followed :
-Run npm start in server folder and then after serve is up, Run npm start in client folder.
+Run npm start in server folder and then after server is up, Run npm start in client folder.